hmemcpy/hmemcpy.com/source/_posts/2014-06-29-migrating-from-tfs-to-git-to-visual-studio-online-the-survival-guide.md

 # Step 1: TFS to git

 We first need to export the entire TFS repository to git.
-This is achieved by *cloning* the entire TFS repository with [git-tfs](https://github.com/git-tfs/git-tfs) or [git-TF](https://gittf.codeplex.com/), both open source tools.
+This is achieved by *cloning* the entire TFS repository with [git-tfs](https://github.com/git-tfs/git-tfs) or [git-TF](https://gittf.codeplex.com/), both open source tools.
 While designed to do the same, mainly, providing a bridge between git and TFS, the former is an older, more mature project, and the latter is a tool created by Microsoft for the same purpose.
 I initially tried to use Microsoft's git-TF, but after more than **24 hours** of waiting for the clone to end, it **died with a Java exception** (the tool by Microsoft is written in Java).

 First, install git-tfs.
 It's best installed with [Chocolatey](https://chocolatey.org/) by using `cinst gittfs`.
 Next, we need to get the exact name of the project we want to clone.
 Assuming your TFS server is https://tfs.contoso.com, first, run the following command to list all the branches: